 If I Never Knew You - Shanice & Jon Secada (Pocahontas)

-The ballad that speaks to the romance of John Smith and Pocahontas is another solid option.
+The Disney love song that speaks to the romance of John Smith and Pocahontas is another solid option.
 The tune features lines like “If I never knew you / If I never felt this love / I would have no inkling of / How precious life can be” that’ll do some serious tugging on your guest’s heartstrings.

 You’ll Be in My Heart - Phil Collins (Tarzan)